 An official website of the United States government

-Total nonfarm employment for the Miami-Fort Lauderdale-West Palm Beach, FL, metropolitan area increased by 49,200 over the year in November, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Victoria G. Lee noted that the local rate of job gain, 1.7 percent, compared to the 1.4-percent national increase.
+Total nonfarm employment for the Miami-Fort Lauderdale-West Palm Beach, FL, metropolitan area increased by 31,500 over the year in March, the U.S. Bureau of Labor Statistics reported today.
+Victoria G. Lee noted that the local rate of job gain, 1.1 percent, compared to the 1.2-percent national increase.
 (See chart 1 and table 1.)
 (All data in this release are not seasonally adjusted; accordingly, over-the-year analysis is used throughout.)

 Miami-Fort Lauderdale-West Palm Beach, FL, is made up of three metropolitan divisions—separately identifiable employment centers within the greater metropolitan area.
-Miami-Miami Beach-Kendall, FL, with 45 percent of the metropolitan area’s total nonfarm employment, gained 24,800 jobs over the year.
-Fort Lauderdale-Pompano Beach-Deerfield Beach, FL, accounted for 31 percent of the area’s employment and West Palm Beach-Boca Raton-Delray Beach, FL, accounted for 24 percent of area employment.
+Miami-Miami Beach-Kendall, FL, accounted for 45 percent of the metropolitan area’s total nonfarm employment.
+Fort Lauderdale-Pompano Beach-Sunrise, FL, accounted for 31 percent of the area’s employment and West Palm Beach-Boca Raton-Delray Beach, FL, accounted for 24 percent of area employment.

-Industry employmentIn Miami-Fort Lauderdale-West Palm Beach, FL, education and health services had the largest gain (+12,100) among the metropolitan area’s private-industry supersectors.
+Industry employmentIn Miami-Fort Lauderdale-West Palm Beach, FL, trade, transportation, and utilities had the larger gain (+13,500) among the metropolitan area’s private-industry supersectors.
 (See chart 2.)
-The 2.6-percent increase in the metropolitan area’s education and health services supersector compared to the 3.7-percent gain on a national level.
+Retail trade accounted for 4,900, or 36.3 percent, of the jobs gained within this supersector.
+The 2.1-percent increase in the metropolitan area’s trade, transportation, and utilities supersector compared to the 1.0-percent gain on a national level.

-Twelve largest metropolitan areasMiami-Fort Lauderdale-West Palm Beach, FL, was 1 of the nation’s 12 largest metropolitan statistical areas in November 2024.
-Eight of twelve areas gained total nonfarm payroll employment over the year.
-The largest job gain occurred in New York-Newark-Jersey City, NY-NJ-PA (+139,200).
-Washington-Arlington-Alexandria, DC-VA-MD-WV (+36,600), had the smallest employment increase, followed by Philadelphia-Camden-Wilmington, PA-NJ-DE-MD (+37,400), among the areas with significant changes.
+Twelve largest metropolitan areasMiami-Fort Lauderdale-West Palm Beach, FL, was 1 of the nation’s 12 largest metropolitan statistical areas in March 2025.
+Three of twelve areas gained total nonfarm payroll employment over the year: New York-Newark-Jersey City, NY-NJ (+94,200), Dallas-Fort Worth-Arlington, TX (+56,100), and Miami-Fort Lauderdale-West Palm Beach, FL (+31,500).
 (See table 2 and chart 3.)

-With the release of January 2025 data on March 17, 2025, the Current Employment Statistics (CES) metropolitan statistical area (MSA) estimates will be updated to reflect the revised delineations based on the 2020 Census, available in OMB Bulletin No. 23-01.
-As a result of this update, new MSAs will be added to publication, some existing MSAs will undergo name and/or compositional changes, and other existing areas will be dropped from publication.
-Details of these changes will be published in the annual CES State and Area benchmark article on March 17, 2025.
-More information about MSA definitions in the CES program, including current and previous definitions used, is available online.
+With the release of January 2025 data on March 17, 2025, all nonfarm payroll employment estimates for states and areas have been adjusted to 2024 benchmark levels.
+Additionally, Current Employment Statistics (CES) metropolitan statistical area (MSA) estimates have been updated to reflect the revised delineations based on the 2020 Census, available in OMB Bulletin No. 23-01.
+As a result of this update, new MSAs have been added to publication, some existing MSAs have undergone name and/or compositional changes, and other pre-existing areas have been dropped from publication.
+More information about MSA definitions in the CES program is available online.
+Details of these changes were published in the annual CES State and Area benchmark article.

 This release presents nonfarm payroll employment estimates from the CES program.
 More information about the CES data is available in the State Employment and Unemployment Summary and the Metropolitan Area Employment and Unemployment Summary.
 See the Metropolitan Area Employment and Unemployment Technical Note for more information on definitions and methodology.